Recurring Saturday Night Live characters and sketches introduced 2000–01: Gemini's Twin

 A celebrity (often the guest host) would often appear as the current third member of the band.
-Such third members have included Cameron Diaz, Gwyneth Paltrow, Lucy Liu, Britney Spears, Charlize Theron and Jennifer Lopez.
-This was a jab at the infamous turmoil and frequent lineup changes in Destiny's Child.
+The constantly changing members was a jab at the infamous turmoil and frequent lineup changes in Destiny's Child.

 In one sketch, the real members of Destiny's Child appeared as former members of Gemini's Twin who had been kicked out of the band.